Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Characterizations of non-wandering property, divergence free propety, and Hamiltonian property

-Since there are trivial flow boxes $U_i$ along separatrices between multi-saddles, we can extend such a flow given by Hamiltonians near multi-saddles into a flow given by multi-valued Hamiltonians near the multi-saddle connection diagram.
-We can take $U_i$ such that $D(v)$ is homotopic to the union $\bigcup U_i$ and so the complement $S - \bigcup U_i$ is a disjoint union of invariant closed periodic annuli, invariant closed center disks, and invariant closed M\"obius bands each of whose orbit spaces is homeomorphic to a closed interval.
-Since the restrictions of $v$ into these connected components of $S - \bigcup U_i$ are topologically equivalent to flows generated by multi-valued Hamiltonian vector fields, we can construct a flow given by multi-valued Hamiltonians.
-This means that the flow $v$ is divergence-free.
-As above, if $S$ is orientable and $S/v_{\mathrm{ex}}$ has no directed cycle as a directed graph, then $v$ is Hamiltonian. \end{proof}

-The previous theorem implies an answer, which is Theorem~\ref{nw_ham}, for a question when a non-wandering flow with finitely many singular points on an orientable compact connected surface becomes Hamiltonian as follows.
+The previous proposition implies Theorem~\ref{nw_ham}, which is an answer to the question of when a non-wandering flow with finitely many singular points on an orientable compact connected surface becomes Hamiltonian.
+Notice that the previous proof remains true if Lemma~\ref{lem:nw2div_free} in the previous proof is replaced by the weaker statement Lemma~\ref{nw_2_div_free}.
+Moreover, Theorem~\ref{nw_div_free} and Theorem~\ref{nw_ham} demonstrate Corollary~\ref{div_free_sphere} as follows.